juce-framework/JUCE/docs/CMake API.md

 ## Getting Started

+### Using `add_subdirectory`

+The simplest way to include JUCE in your project is to add JUCE as a subdirectory of your project, and to include the line `add_subdirectory(JUCE)` in your project CMakeLists.txt.
+This will make the JUCE targets and helper functions available for use by your custom targets.

+### Using `find_package`

+To install JUCE globally on your system, you'll need to tell CMake where to place the installed files.

+    # Go to JUCE directory
+    cd /path/to/clone/JUCE
+    # Configure build with library components only
+    cmake -B cmake-build-install -DCMAKE_INSTALL_PREFIX=/path/to/JUCE/install
+    # Run the installation
+    cmake --build cmake-build-install --target install

+In your project which consumes JUCE, make sure the project CMakeLists.txt contains the line `find_package(JUCE CONFIG REQUIRED)`.
+This will make the JUCE modules and CMake helper functions available for use in the rest of your build.
+Then, run the build like so:

+    # Go to project directory
+    cd /path/to/my/project
+    # Configure build, passing the JUCE install path you used earlier
+    cmake -B cmake-build -DCMAKE_PREFIX_PATH=/path/to/JUCE/install
+    # Build the project
+    cmake --build cmake-build

+### Example projects

 In the JUCE/examples/CMake directory, you'll find example projects for a GUI app, a console app, and an audio plugin.
 You can simply copy one of these subdirectories out of the JUCE repo, add JUCE as a submodule, and uncomment the call to `add_subdirectory` where indicated in the CMakeLists.txt.